Likkun/codeValut/README.md

 ### Folders
 * .NET Code
   * Will add when able
+* Python Code
+  * Will add when able
+* Powershell Scripts
+  * Will add when able
 * SQL Snippets
   * Will Add when able
 * Unity Code